vikreinok/spring-boot-performance/README.md

 `mvn spring-boot:run` to start the webapp - see the amazing feature at http://localhost:8080/

 `mvn gatling:test` while the webapp is running to run the performance test

+If AOP does not work, rebuild the project